HoneyWhiteCloud/enable-hdr-oneplus13-webui/README.md

 5. After installation, reboot your device for the module to take effect.
 6. Open the WebUI to customize the app list.

+We recommend using [WebUI-X-Portable](https://github.com/MMRLApp/WebUI-X-Portable) as the webUI manager for Magisk/Delta/Kitsune/KernelSU users.
+For platforms like SukiSU Ultra that allow you to change the webUI engine, use "Auto Select" or "Force WebUI X."